 It is important to consider the ethical implications of any relationships formed and ensue that the relationship does not:

 - Compromise the College’s status as an independent institution

 - Arise, in whole or in part, from illegal activity that might include: Tax evasion, fraud, bribery, or the violation of international conventions on human rights, the environment and UK sanctions laws.

-Partner or Subcontractor?
+Research Partner or Professional Fees?

 Professional Fees Definition

 This is a third party that charges professional fees for the provision of discrete services specified and directed by the College., They will charge VAT unless there is a clear reason for VAT not to apply.
 Their work will not meet the Frascati definition of research.
 Two categories of Professional Fees are available:

 - Professional Fees Other – used when a VAT charge is expected.